Quoll: Eastern quoll

 In 2003, the eastern quoll was reintroduced to a 473 ha fox-proof fenced sanctuary at Mt Rothwell Biodiversity Interpretation Centre at Mount Rothwell in Victoria.
 In 2016, the eastern quoll was also successfully reintroduced to Mulligans Flat Woodland Sanctuary in the Australian Capital Territory.

 Bristol Zoo was the first zoo in the UK to successfully breed eastern quolls.

 In March 2018, twenty eastern quolls bred in a wildlife park in Tasmania were released into the Booderee National Park on the south coast of NSW.
 In May 2021, the reintroduction of eastern quolls to Booderee National Park has been reported to have failed when numbers were down to one male.

 Northern quoll

 The northern quoll is threatened by toxic cane toads, but a University of Sydney project revealed in 2010 is teaching them to avoid eating the invasive amphibians.

 In 2008, the Northern Territory Wildlife Park in Australia recorded their first litter of northern quoll pups in the park.
 The quolls bred well in captivity, with over 15 litters in the 2008 breeding season alone.

 Bronze quoll

 The bronze quoll occurs in a few protected areas, such as Wasur National Park and Tonda Wildlife Management Area.
 More research on distribution and threats is needed for further conservation.

-Culture contexts

-Tjilpa is the name given to the quoll amongst the Northern Arrernte language group of Australian Aboriginal people.